Power In Numbers: Measure These 8 Recruitment Metrics To Elevate Your Strategy

 For that reason, it would be beneficial to set some guidelines among hiring managers and recruiters at your company to determine what they mean by ‘satisfactory’ and ‘quality’ so that your metrics are consistent each time you measure quality of hire.

-Number of hired candidates considered satisfactory* [divided by] Total number of candidates hired
+Number of hired candidates considered satisfactory* [divided by] Total number of hired candidates [multiplied by] 100

 *Satisfactory employees should be determined by direct managers.